Novident/.github/profile/README.md

   <img src="https://github.com/user-attachments/assets/0c2ecd61-62b2-42ad-9781-fc626a408602" style="display: block; margin-top: auto; margin-bottom: auto; width: 100%" alt="Novident logo"/>
 </p>

-**🚧 Project Status: Early Development | 📜 License: BSD-3 clause (Open Source) | 💬 Join the Community**
+> [!WARNING]
+> **This project is still in its early stages of development, so a lot could change from version to version**

-**Novident** is a groundbreaking **open-source writing suite** designed to be the ultimate free alternative to Scrivener, the world's leading writing software.
-Built with modularity and freedom in mind, Novident empowers authors, researchers, and storytellers with Scrivener-like features—without the cost or closed-source limitations.
+**Novident** is an innovative **open source writing suite** designed to be a free, cross-platform alternative that is as similar as possible to [Scrivener](https://www.literatureandlatte.com/scrivener/overview).
+Built with modularity and freedom in mind, Novident offers authors, researchers, and storytellers Scrivener-like features without the cost or limitations of closed source code.

-## What is the motivation behind Novident existence ❓
+## Motivation

-One of the biggest reasons this project was created is because there is no truly viable alternative to Scrivener, or at least one that offers a similar writing experience, without having to pay for advanced functionality.
-Most current platforms offer partial solutions, none of which can match Scrivener's **holistic environment** for long-form writing.
+One of the main reasons this project was created is that (currently) there is no alternative that can match Scrivener, or at least one that offers a similar writing experience without having to pay for advanced features and that is cross-platform.
+As many know, Scrivener is mostly only available for iOS or macOS, although it also has support for Windows.

+This is why we decided that creating Novident would be a good solution to most of the problems we have when looking for a similar alternative that is available on any current platform.

+> [!IMPORTANT]
+>
+> **Novident** is not affiliated with Scrivener or Literature & Latte.
+Our goal is to create a free, ethical alternative inspired by their workflow innovations.

 ### Our Target